react-native-ar/react-native-arkit/README.md

 ⚠️  **LOOKING FOR MAINTAINERS - This Repo is currently not maintained.
-Give https://github.com/viromedia/viro/ a try which has been open sourced and also supports android (ARCORE)** ⚠️
+Give https://github.com/ViroCommunity/viro/ a try which has been open sourced and also supports android (ARCORE)** ⚠️

 # react-native-arkit

-⚠️  **This is the readme from the current development.
-If you want to see the readme from the latest release, see https://github.com/HippoAR/react-native-arkit/releases**